 - Tip – if you enter at park opening go right to Laff Trakk and you won’t have a line.
 Most of Hersheypark’s family and kiddie rides were in operation when we went.
 We certainly found enough open rides to fill a day at Hersheypark.

-- Walk the park, especially the Hollow to take in the 4 million holiday lights there are in Hersheypark Christmas Candylane.
+- Walk the park, especially the Hollow to take in the more than 5 million holiday lights there are in Hersheypark Christmas Candylane.
 Again, have that camera ready.

 - Share a s’more with someone you love.
 You’ve never seen s’mores like the ones you’ll see at Hersheypark Christmas Candylane.
 A $5 bill can get you a large s’more on a graham cracker or a chocolate chip cookie.
 Inside you can choose from a regular Hershey bar or a Reese’s Peanut Butter Cup.

-- Visit with Santa and his 9 reindeer.
+- Visit with Santa’s 9 reindeer.
 What a treat it was to see Santa’s reindeer resting before their big day.
 We were there at feeding time and enjoyed watching them interact with each other and their handler.
-And where’ there’s reindeer, Santa’s not far behind!
-See him in Santa’s Candy Cottage.

 - Check out the view!
 The Kissing Tower is a must do at Hersheypark.
 Make sure you check it out to see the view of the surrounding area in the fall – it’s pretty different than what you see in the full bloom of summer!